You're going to be a big fan of this unique Apple Corn Bread. It's so tasty, it's practically a dessert—but healthier!

 - 2 cups wholewheat pastry flour

-Combine and sift all dry ingredients, stir to mix well.
+- Combine and sift all dry ingredients, stirring to mix well.

-In a large mixing bowl, beat soy milk, canola oil, rice syrup, agave nectar, apple juice and vanilla extract until they are dissolved.
+- In a large mixing bowl, beat together soy milk, canola oil, rice syrup, agave nectar, apple juice, and vanilla extract until they are dissolved.

-Add the wet mixture gradually into the dry one and use a whisk first to lightly mix the batter, never beat it.
+- Add the wet mixture gradually into the dry one.
+Use a whisk first to lightly mix the batter, never beat it.
 Then switch to a silicon spatula and use a folding method to mix well.